uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 = Translations =

-Available translations so far:
-Czech, Polish, Portuguese (Portugal), Spanish (Spain), French, Danish, Swedish, Japanese, Dutch, German, Slovak, Russian, Italian, Portuguese (Brazil), Hebrew, Galician, Hindi, Turkish, Finnish, Slovenian, Ukrainian, Romanian, Norwegian (Bokmal), Catalan, Hungarian, Afrikaans, Persian, Icelandic

-Visit [Wordpress Translations](https://translate.wordpress.org/projects/wp-plugins/my-calendar) to check the progress of a translation.
+Visit [Wordpress Translations](https://translate.wordpress.org/projects/wp-plugins/my-calendar) to check the progress of your translation.

 Translating my plug-ins is always appreciated.
 Visit <a href="https://translate.wordpress.org/projects/wp-plugins/my-calendar">WordPress translations</a> to start getting your language into shape!

-<a href="http://www.joedolson.com/translator-credits/">Translator Credits</a>
+Translations will only be published when they reach 100% completion.

 == Installation ==